Post-processing My 3D Printed Mandalorian Helmet

 One tip that I can give you with this type of piece is that if you are going to use it continuously or as for cosplay, give it a layer of polyurethane or epoxy resin to make it more resistant, but if you are going to use it as a display piece that It is not necessary.

-The first thing we should do in the post-processing is sand and sand, I recommend you start with a coarse sandpaper of 60 or 80 grit to hide all imperfections, here I am using an 80-grit sandpaper for wood, then use a fine-grain sandpaper.
+The first thing we should do in the post-processing is sand.
+I recommend you start with a coarse sandpaper of 60 or 80 grit to hide all imperfections, here I am using an 80-grit sandpaper for wood, then use a fine-grain sandpaper.

 Like for example 240 or up to 400 grit, you have to sand your entire piece well.
 It is a heavy and tiring process but believe me this makes a difference.